 Confirmation deposits must be paid to Off-Campus Study & Exchanges in the form of cash, check or money order made payable to “Skidmore College.”
 Program fees must be paid directly to the Skidmore Bursar’s Office—please consult the Bursar’s Office for payment options.

-Can Financial Aid be used for study abroad programs?
+Can Financial Aid be used for off-campus study?

-Yes, financial aid can be used for off campus study.
-Students receiving financial aid should speak with a Student Aid representative to review possible aid changes based on increased expenses resulting from off campus study.
-It is highly recommended that all students intending to study off-campus meet with Student Aid to find out if the increased expenses associated with studying off campus qualify them to receive aid even if they previously did not.
+Yes, financial aid can be used for off-campus study.
+Students receiving financial aid should speak with a Financial Aid representative to review possible aid changes based on increased expenses resulting from off-campus study.
+It is highly recommended that all students intending to study off-campus meet with Financial Aid to find out if the increased expenses associated with studying off campus qualify them to receive aid even if they previously did not.

 Is Financial Aid available for travel seminars?

-Financial Aid may be available for short-term programs taking place during the academic year.
+Financial Aid may be available for travel seminars taking place during the academic year.
 It is not available for summer programs.
 It is recommended that students speak with a Student Aid representative to determine if aid is available.